 The price of the color comes down to supply and demand.
 Some colors are harder to make, and they’re also more in-demand.
-You can expect to pay less for yellow, orange, and white (colorless) diamonds.
+For example, you can expect to pay less for yellow, orange, and white (colorless) diamonds.
 On the other hand, green, black, blue, and red tend to be more costly.

 2. Opt for a smaller size

 Diamonds are always assessed according to the 4 Cs: cut, clarity, color, and carat.
 The carat refers to the size, and it goes without saying that larger diamonds are more expensive.
-A smaller-cut diamond at 0.1 to 0.19 carats will be the most affordable.
+Therefore, a smaller-cut diamond at 0.1 to 0.19 carats will be the most affordable.

 There are still so many ways to make a small diamond pop.
 A beautiful, thoughtful setting that features other gems or design elements can still be a remarkable statement piece.
 It’s the thought that really counts, not the size.

 3. Choose your own setting